EntrustCorporation/entrust-ansible-collection/README.md

 # Contributing

-If you want to develop new content or improve on this collection, please open an issue or create a pull request.All contributions are welcome!
+If you want to develop new content or improve on this collection, please open an issue or create a pull request.
+All contributions are welcome!

 # Release Notes